\kə-ˈla-bə-ˌrāt\: to work jointly with others especially in an intellectual endeavor

 A beta version of our report was previously completed by Heartland’s partners in the private asset management field who see labor as an asset not a liability.
 Along with advisors and institutional investors, we hope to bring responsible managers to a discussion about saving and growing union-represented firms and projects.

-A second more robust survey was distributed in February 2022 to approximately 150 private asset managers who identify as ESG, Responsible, Impact, Labor Friendly, etc. We received a 30% response and are working on the third version of the survey to be distributed early this year.
+A second more robust survey was distributed in February 2022 to approximately 150 private asset managers who identify as ESG, Responsible, Impact, Labor Friendly, etc. We received a 30% response.
+The third version is now out for completion.
+We especially thank Segal Marco Advisors and Meketa Investment Group for helping us to identify asset managers in this universe.

 For nearly three decades, Heartland Capital Network has been asserting that the owners and stewards of workers’ deferred wages must act to invest responsibly and prevent the misuse of their hard-earned retirement savings and other assets by financially harmful short-term, low wage, low road schemes.